top of page

 The question is: how can employers adapt their hiring strategies to attract and retain this new generation of workers?

-We’ve seen a trend on social media posting nowadays where young employees leave even prestigious multinational corporations despite generous salaries and benefits.
-This is mainly due to feeling disconnected from the company’s mission and their values.
+Unlike previous generations who were primarily motivated by job security and steady pay, Gen Z values meaning in their work.
+We have seen a trend on social media where young employees leave even prestigious multinational corporations despite generous salaries and benefits.
+This is mainly due to feeling disconnected from the company’s mission and values.
 To them, a “dream job” without purpose quickly loses appeal.

 👉 What employers can do: